 Not to mention, naturally sweet.
 Rather than adding a lot of oil or butter, much of the moisture can come from the bananas themselves without sacrificing flavor, moisture, or fluff.

-You can also use cane sugar or just stick with the mashed bananas for sweetness.
+Or just stick with the mashed bananas for sweetness and go sugar free!

 Let’s discuss the simple ingredients for this cozy banana bread recipe.
 You can find them at any grocery store!